-Twitter users finger Gilbert Gottfried in Wendy Williams Alleged groping
+Twitter Users Accuse Gilbert Gottfried Of Allegedly Groping Wendy Williams

-Wendy Williams on Tuesday shared her experience with an unnamed guest who rested his head on her breast inappropriately.
-Wendy Williams on her show on CBS spoke about her encounter with the anonymous guest some years ago.
+Wendy Williams on Tuesday shared her experience with an unnamed guest who inappropriately rested his head on her breast.
+On her CBS show, Wendy Williams spoke about her encounter with the anonymous guest some years ago.

+She added, “After the hug, he looked up at me, he goes, ‘Oh!
+You’re not Oprah!'”

+She said she was two seconds away from saying his name, but it wasn’t worth it.

 After Wendy shared this information on the show, Twitter users began speculating who the unnamed guest was.
-Fans on Twitter exhumed images of Gilbert Gottfried’s appearance on the show in April 2011.
+Fans on Twitter exhumed images of Gilbert Gottfried’s appearance on the show in April of 2011.
 Amid the allegations of sexual abuse and misconduct rife in the media, Wendy Williams aired her opinion on the Charlie Rose incident.
 She also expressed her disgust over the incident that happened during the early part of her TV career involving the mystery guest.

 Who is Wendy talking about? #WendyWilliams pic.twitter.com/8eWwrsoA2v